p44dev/Promotions-API/README.md

 ## Roadmap

-- [ ] Use AWS EC2 more poewrful Instace or deploy into Beanstalk (Now using 1 cpu from free tier)
+- [ ] Use AWS EC2 more powerful Instace or deploy into Beanstalk (Now using 1 cpu from free tier)
 - [ ] Add Cron Job for inserting bulk data every 30 minutes and swap tables.
 - [ ] Add POST | PATCH | DELETE etc.. requests into REST service
 - [ ] Containerize bulk inserting application and postgres